zuri-training/favicon-gen-team-70/contributions/devs/amaka.md

 [Task Delegation](https://github.com/orgs/zuri-training/projects/466/views/1)

-- Merging and closing of pull requests and issues
+- Reviewing, Merging and closing of pull requests and issues(60 plus)

 - Created the repository and drafted a readme file for the repository